 Embryo rescue techniques, such as embryo culture, ovule culture and ovary culture, are often used in interspecific hybridization programs.
 In tulip, ovary-slice culture and ovule culture were applied successfully for the recovery of unique hybrids (Van Creij et al., 1999).
-The efficiency of seed/seedling production of interspecific crosses, from which on the plant only small amounts of seeds are produced (Van Eijk et al., 1991; Van Raamsdonk et al., 1995), might also be raised with embryo rescue techniques.
+The efficiency of seed(ling) production of interspecific crosses, from which on the plant only small amounts of seeds are produced (Van Eijk et al., 1991; Van Raamsdonk et al., 1995), might also be raised with embryo rescue techniques.
 More seedlings of the cross T. gesneriana x T. kaufmanniana Regel were obtained after ovule culture than after pod maturation on the plant (Custers et al., 1995).

 The percentage of recovered embryos after ovary-slice culture and ovule culture increased in tulip with increasing embryo age (Custers et al., 1995; Van Creij et al., 1999).
 However, in many incongruent interspecific crosses, embryo rescue techniques must be started at early culture dates, because embryos often die prematurely.
-When the efficiency of embryo rescue procedures for tulip could be improved for early culturing dates, more embryos might be recovered from crosses from which momentarily only few hybrids have been obtained, like T. gesneriana x T. praestans Hoog (Van Creij et al., 1999) or from crosses which will not succeed with the currently available methods.
+When the efficiency of embryo rescue procedures for tulip could be improved for early culturing dates, more embryos might be recovered from crosses from which already unique hybrids were obtained using these methods (Van Creij et al., 1997).
+This is especially important for crosses from which momentarily only few hybrids have been obtained, like T. gesneriana x T. praestans Hoog (Van Creij et al., 1999).
+When embryos can be rescued at early developmental stages, hybrids might be rescued from crosses which will not succeed with the currently available methods.